brumar/onionizer/README.md

 ### Early return to skip the next onion layers and the wrapped function

-Let's say you need a caching or validation middleware, you can return a value to skip the wrapped function.
+Let's say you need a caching or validation middleware, you can return a value to skip the wrapped function or any remaining onion layers.

 ```python
 import onionizer